kawleprasad03/Django-Trainee-at-Accuknox/README.md

 Q3 By default do django signals run in the same database transaction as the caller?<br>
 ans :- By default, Django signals do run in the same database transaction as the caller

-For above Questions code you can refer signals.py file inside signal_app
+For the above question code, you can refer to the signals.py file inside signal_app.